tsangjustin/CS546-Product_Forum/README.md

 ## Setup

 ### Mongo Setup
-1. In separate terminal, run `mongod` to start MongoDB service
+1. In separate terminal, run `mongod` or `sudo mongod` to start MongoDB service
 2. Keep this process running as long as development is happening

 ### Node Setup